bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  1. it has a router feature similar to react, and it has middleware.

 - [ ] Describe Middleware?

+  middleware are functions that can simplify the code in endpoints by allowing us to write validation fucnctions and then reuse and pass those to endpoints.

 - [ ] Describe a Resource?

+        a resource is data from a client, an api is server software that has endpoints to handle that data/resources.

 - [ ] What can the API return to help clients know if a request was successful?

+  http status codes

 - [ ] How can we partition our application into sub-applications?

+  by using express router we partition our code and make it more readable to those who follow.

 ## Project Setup